mh4ckt3mh4ckt1c4s/ultimate-pandoc-framework/README.md

 # Ultimate pandoc framework

-## What is it ?
+## What is it?

-I'm a big fan of using [Pandoc](https://pandoc.org) to write quick Markdown and generate beautiful, TeX-based documents and presentations.
-However, for heavy customization, constant back and forth to the Pandoc documentation and managing a dirty `build.sh` file containing the Pandoc command with all its flags was too painful.
+I'm a big fan of using [pandoc](https://pandoc.org) to write quick Markdown and generate beautiful, TeX-based documents and presentations.
+However, for heavy customization, constant back and forth to the pandoc documentation and managing a dirty `build.sh` file containing the pandoc command with all its flags was too painful.

-That's why I created this Pandoc framework, allowing to easily configure and use Pandoc with YAML files and a container-based reproducible and distributable build system.
+That's why I created this pandoc framework, allowing to easily configure and use pandoc with YAML files and a container-based reproducible and distributable build system.
 This framework is aimed at producing TeX or Beamer-based PDF documents and presentations.
-It can nevertheless be easily adapted to every input / output format supported by Pandoc.
+It can nevertheless be easily adapted to every input / output format supported by pandoc.

 ## Basic usage

-Start by cloning this project.
+Start by downloading the source code.
+That way, you will not have the git repository of this project, and will be able to create a fresh one to manage your source files with it.

 ### Configuration